Charging the Commons Roundtable: From (Be)Commoning to Commoning

 This event is part of the project ‘Charging the Commons’, a 2-year research project developed by AUAS – Civic Interaction Design Research Group, in collaboration with Caradt.
 To learn more about Charging the Commons and its research outputs, see below:

-Charging the Commons is a follow-up project to Circulatearrow which investigated the design of digital platforms for resource communities.
-It explores how a situated design approach can be employed to articulate the social values of resource communities.
-The second phase of the project examines how these values can be translated into (digital) tools and designs for the organisation of an urban commons.
+Charging the Commons is a follow-up project to Circulate which investigated the design of digital platforms for resource communities.
+It explored how a situated design approach can be employed to articulate the social values of resource communities.
+The second phase of the project examined how these values can be translated into (digital) tools and designs for the organisation of an urban commons.

 ‘My practice is situated in between different actors, in this shape-shifting middle many things can happen.’